codepr/webcrawler-from-scratch/chapter1/messaging.md

 # Introducing a middleware

-Middlewares are basically every software that is used as a medium, a communication channel between different and decoupled components in an architecture, message queues, message brokers, buses are effectively all middlewares.
+Middlewares are basically every piece of software that is used as a medium, a communication channel between different and decoupled components in an architecture, message queues, message brokers, buses are effectively all middlewares.